 What is a de facto relationship?

-31 August, 2016 | Smith and Partners
+31 August, 2016 | Natalie Miller

-Are you already in a “de facto relationship” in the eyes of New Zealand law and you don’t even realise?
+Are you already in a “de facto relationship” in the eyes of New Zealand law and you don’t realise?

 Why does it matter?

-1. How long you have been together;
+1. How long you have been in a relationship;

 3. Whether a sexual relationship exists between you;

-4. Arrangements surrounding your financial affairs (e.g. are you financially dependent on each other; do you share bank accounts etc.);
+4. Arrangements surrounding your financial affairs (e.g. are you financially dependent on each other, do you share bank accounts etc.);

 6. Whether you have a mutual commitment to a shared life together;

-8. Who performs various household duties;
+8. Whether you share household duties;

-9. How the public views your relationship (e.g. do your friends and family see you as a couple?)
+9. How the public views your relationship (e.g. do your friends and family see you as a couple?).

 • How property acquired by you and/or your partner after entering into the Agreement shall be defined (in terms of ownership and responsibility); and